 Pros: Another classic destination for Americans with a large expatriate community; great culture and history and generally extremely friendly people; great destination for students.
 Real estate prices currently very low.

 Cons: Few employment or business opportunities for foreigners; lengthy bureaucratic procedures to establish residency; relatively expensive for expats with U.S. dollars;

-Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, entrepreneurs; relatively inexpensive.
+Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, and entrepreneurs; relatively inexpensive.

 Pros: Uses the U.S. dollar as currency; English is more widely spoken than elsewhere in Central America; pleasant climate; well-developed expat community and infrastructure; relatively close to U.S. with many direct flights; pleasant climate, diverse tropical ecosystem; great destination for entrepreneurs, especially in the tourism sector, as well as for the many retirees who now reside there.

 Cons: Culturally not as interesting as other countries in the region, some say subjectively; high economic and political dependence on the U.S., with an undeserved reputation for being a "Banana Republic" given the contemporary state of global and regional trade.